Anarchism in the Czech Republic: First Republic

 Many anarchists took part in resistance activities against Austria-Hungary, which in turn led to the creation of the First Czechoslovak Republic.
 But experiences during the First World War and subsequent political developments led most of the anarchist movement in the Czech Republic to revise their political views and practices.
 They adopted a vision of joining a revolutionary-based political party.
 Many anarchists, especially Bohuslav Vrbenský and the union leaders of North Bohemian miners, established closer cooperation with representatives of the Czech National Social Party (ČSNS).
 In February 1919, the liquidation congress of the Federation of Czech Communist Anarchists (FČAK) took place, which agreed to merge with the ČSNS.

 By the mid-1920s, Czech anarchism had lost its momentum, owing to the increased influence of Marxism-Leninism over the Czech social movement.
 The group that formed around Stanislav Kostka Neumann established contacts with the Communist International and participated in the founding of the Communist Party of Czechoslovakia.
 However, after the 5th Congress of the Communist Party in 1929, Neumann and his companions were expelled for releasing the Manifesto of the Seven, in which they protested against the Bolshevization of the party.

 After 1989

 The Czechoslovak Anarchist Association was established in the 1980s, even before the Velvet Revolution.
 After the revolution and the fall of the Fourth Czechoslovak Republic, other organizations began to appear.
 During the 1990s, the Federation of Social Anarchists, Federation of Anarchist Groups and Czechoslovak Anarchist Federation were formed.
+Ladronka was squatted by anarchists in 1993 and became a self-managed social centre.
+Other squats which followed in the tradition of Ladronka included Milada and Klinika.

 By the 2010s, there were several other anarchist organizations and groups in the Czech Republic, including those operating internationally, such as Antifa, Anarchist Black Cross, Anarcho-Communist alternative, Food Not Bombs, Animal Liberation Front and Voice of Anarchopacifism.